Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

 ## Overview

 Contoso Finance is one of the largest banks in the United States with a significant amount of their revenue coming from their residential mortgage business.
-As part of Contoso's shift to a cloud first strategy they planning to migrate their loan web applications to a hybrid cloud solution.
+As part of Contoso's shift to a cloud first strategy they are planning to migrate their loan web applications to a hybrid cloud solution.

 As the result of a recent acquisition of a financial analytics company named Fabrikam, based in Houston, Texas, Contoso IT management team plans to integrate a number of Fabrikam's internally developed applications to process and analyze the customer data being used by the Contoso's customer facing mortgage application.
 Fabrikam has skilled development and infrastructure teams, with extensive Azure experience and its own Azure Active Directory tenant.
 Contoso is very interested in leveraging that experience and plans to offer the Fabrikam IT team sufficient level of autonomy when working on the integration tasks.
 That autonomy should include the ability of the Fabrikam IT team to offer to their users cloud resources required for application development, implementation, and maintenance.
 At the same time, Contoso wants to ensure proper governance and facilitate implementation of corporate standards via centralized control of the service catalog content and through automation.